iamarghamallick/How-to-download-protected-view-only-files-from-Google-Drive/README.md

         document.body.appendChild(jspdf);

 5. Now, the pdf file start to download.
 This might take a few minutes depending on the file size.

+## Disclaimer
+This script is intended for educational purposes only.
+Please respect copyright laws and the terms of service of Google Drive.